Do you write good? The power of the written word in software

 Between server components, server actions, signals, compilers, and more, we're seeing new innovations pop up faster than most of us can handle.

-Three links about Type
+Three links about Types

 And two for frontend

 And finally, since good writing helps us communicate, to find our voice, here’s Andrew’s recent livestream for JetBrains Academy focusing on How Educators can help Young Professionals develop an authentic voice.
-(By the way, the French in the preview text is Blaise Pascal from 1657, “I have made this longer than usual because I have not had time to make it shorter.”)
+(By the way, the French in the preview text is the famous Blaise Pascal quote from 1657, “I have made this longer than usual because I have not had time to make it shorter.”)

 Article By